es3649/robo-rally-online/README.md

 # RoboRally Online

-RoboRally Online is a Typescript implementation of the RoboRally board game, by Richard Garfield and Renegade Game Studio.
+RoboRally Online is a Typescript/robotics implementation of the RoboRally board game, by Richard Garfield and Renegade Game Studio.

-Since the game is very programmatic in nature, and the execution phase can often be carried out algorithmically from player input, I thought an online version of the game would be super cool, so I made one.
-It's also just an excuse for me to develop my Typescript, Vuejs, and general web-dev skills.
+One day, while playing RoboRally, I thought to myself, _"How cool would it be if the robots on the board were actual robots, and I could actually program them?"_ so I decided to make it for real.
+I started with a high-school physics knowledge of electronics, then read forums, watched videos, and bothered friends until I was able to figure out how to make it work.
+This repository contains a majority of the files and code needed to bring the project to life.

 **Disclaimer**: This project is not affiliated with nor endorsed by Richard Garfield nor Renegade Game Studio